After two mistrials, prosecutors will again try two brothers accused of 2016 killings in ‘The Jungle’

 Kepler and two other jurors blamed the cast of unsavory characters called as witnesses in the trial and sloppy police work, especially by the lead Seattle police homicide detective, as reasons the three dissenting jurors became entrenched in their positions.

 For instance, Detective James Cooper didn’t follow the police department’s policies on photo montages, and was seen in a video pointing to the photo he wanted a witness to pick, Kepler said.
-Cooper failed to follow up on some investigative leads and on the stand, Kepler said, the detective came across as cocky.
+Cooper failed to follow up on some investigative leads, and on the stand, Kepler said, the detective came across as cocky.
 Another detective didn’t write a report about the case until June, five months after the shootings.

 “With their sloppiness, (the detectives) just left all these doors open for people to have their theories and their thoughts,” Kepler said.